DmitryBaranovskiy/raphael/README.markdown

 #### addRoundedCorner

-Draws quarter of circle form current point.
+Draws a quarter of a circle from the current drawing point.

 ##### Parameters